MarTakaes/martakaes/README.md

-#Takaes Mariana
 Hi!
 I´m Mariana, and I'm a FullStack MERN Web Developer.
 I am a self-taught person who loves art, design and have a lot of fun playing with the frontend.
 I spend my spare time drawing, painting and reading, love Haruki Murakami.

-- 🌱 I’m currently learning abour UX/UI design
+- 🌱 I’m also UX/UI designer.
-- 🥅 2022 Goals: find a job in IT as a developer
 - 👀 I’m interesting in Web projects

 ## Skills and Experience